matraxia/ecore/README.md

 --host 0.0.0.0: Binds the server to all available network interfaces, making it accessible from your browser.
 --port 8000: Sets the port on which the server will listen for incoming requests.
 You should see output indicating that the server has started, typically including a line like Uvicorn running on http://0.0.0.0:8000.

+# Modifying Environment Variables
+To change the JWT_SECRET_KEY (or any other setting), you have two easy ways:

+Edit envs/.env: For local work, just open the envs/.env file and change the JWT_SECRET_KEY value directly inside it.
+Set System Variables:

 # 3. Docker Deployment: